bloominstituteoftechnology/node-api3-guided-solution/README.md

 });
 ```

+5. Note that we could also simplify the logic in some of the other endpoints if we so choose

 **wait for students to catch up, use a `yes/no` poll to let students tell you when they are done**

 ### You Do (estimated 5 minutes to complete)